 Let’s look at each of those three components in closer detail.

-But you’ve got to be careful when you’re writing an objective so that you write a performance that you can somehow observe, and you must tell the learner how their performance will be evaluated.
-Or, as Mager puts it, “the most important and indispensable characteristic of a useful objective is that it describes the kind of performance that will be accepted as evidence that the learner has mastered the objective.”
+But you’ve got to be careful when you’re writing a learning objective so that you write a performance that you or someone else can somehow observe, and you must tell the learner how their performance will be evaluated.
+Or, as Mager puts it:

-Because there’s an emphasis on having the learner do something that someone else can observe as evidence, it’s important to avoid learning objectives like “know” and “understand.”
-How can you tell if someone “knows” or “understands” something?
-Instead, restate the objective so that the learner has to do something (like “state” or “list” or “explain”) to demonstrate that he/she “knows” or “understands.”
+Because there’s an emphasis on having the learner do something that someone else can observe as evidence, it’s important to avoid learning objectives that include words like “know” and “understand.”
+Why?
+Because how can you tell if someone “knows” or “understands” something?
+Instead, focus on things people really do on their job.

 For example, let’s look at the two sample objectives Mager offers as his first quiz of the reader.
 You’re supposed to pick the correctly written learning objective that includes a performance that someone else can witness or evaluate.
 Which of the two following learning objectives do you think is better?
 (Remember, these are directly from Mager’s book.)